-- Recruit and retain teacher interns. - Complete a project agreement in collaboration with each teacher intern. - If needed, pay for a basic background check for each teacher, granting him/her access to BLM facilities and network infrastructure.
-Provide space and equipment for teacher interns to conduct educational curriculum development activities including research, lesson planning, and materials development. - Provide consultation, advice, and assistance from BLM resource programs. - Provide necessary training in appropriate aspects of the BLM. - Provide an overview of the BLM and its mission and programs, and explain how interpretation and education relate to and support this mission. - Provide adequate training to interns to enable them to successfully complete the program.
+- Recruit and retain teacher intern. - Complete a project agreement in collaboration with each teacher intern. - If needed, pay for a basic background check for each teacher, granting him/her access to BLM facilities and network infrastructure.
+Provide space and equipment for teacher interns to conduct educational curriculum development activities including research, lesson planning, and materials development. - Provide consultation, advice, and assistance from BLM resource programs. - Provide necessary training in appropriate aspects of the BLM. - Provide an overview of the BLM and its mission and programs and explain how education and interpretation programs relates to and support this mission. - Provide adequate training to interns to enable them to successfully complete the program.